 Prior to my work as a therapist, I spent 12 years working for non profit organizations in pursuit of justice.
 My heart’s desire is to see us live in a space with less hurt, more compassion, and deeper understanding of ourselves and others.
+Don’t be fooled, however, thinking that my compassion and empathy will allow you to continue in unhealthy patterns.
+I was born and raised outside of Chicago, IL, and know how to be direct and firm in love.
+I will tell you what I see and we will not ignore areas of growth!
 I have a Master’s degree in marriage and family therapy as well as in theology and am comfortable exploring spiritual questions or supporting those whose pursuit is apart from spiritual beliefs.

 Much of my life I have worked with teenagers and absolutely adore them!
 I like to say when working with teens that my “inner junior high boy” will always be a part of me.
 I giggle internally when people use the word “duty” in a sentence, love to use humor, and find it my personal goal to help all teens embrace their awkwardness by being the most awkward one in the room! 🙂 When I see the hurt that teens are dealing with today, my heart to is drawn toward bringing hope, laughter, joy, and healing into their individual and family experiences.